aleh/LSDJmi/README.md

 Each Gameboy channel has the following settings associated with it on the dongle side:

- - the MIDI channel to use for CC, PC and notes coming from this channel;
+ - the MIDI channel to use for CC, PC and notes coming from this Gameboy channel;
  - the velocity for every note being sent;
  - the mode CC commands (**X**`xx`) are interpreted:

-    - in the **single** mode there is only one control associated with the Gameboy channel, so the value from any **X**`xx` command will be translated from the command's 00-6F range into MIDI's 00-7F and sent to the associated control;
+   - in the **single** mode there is only one control associated with the Gameboy channel, so the value from any **X**`xx` command will be translated from the command's 00-6F range into MIDI's 00-7F and sent to the associated MIDI CC;

-    - in the **scaled** mode there can be up to 7 controls associated with the Gameboy channel, the first nibble of the argument to **X**`xx` command is interpreted as the index of the control (0-6) and the second one will be scaled from 0-F range into MIDI's 00-7F.
+   - in the **scaled** mode there can be up to 7 controls associated with the Gameboy channel; the first nibble of the argument to **X**`xx` command is interpreted as the index of the control (0-6) and the second one will be scaled from 0-F range into MIDI's 00-7F.

-Currently the configuration can be changed only by recompiling the firmware.
-Arduinoboy allows to change its configuration via special messages on its MIDI in sent by a dedicated tool.
-For LSDJmi I would like to implement the following:
+Arduinoboy allows to change its configuration via special messages on its MIDI in input sent by a dedicated tool.
+LSDJmi however can be configured from the Gameboy itself:

-Unlike Arduinoboy the `Y6F` command is not treated as Program Change to 111, but instructs LSDJmi to treat the following **X**`xx` commands as configuration changes:
+The `Y6F` command is not treated as Program Change to 111 but instructs LSDJmi to treat the following **X**`xx` commands as configuration changes:

  - **X**`mc` defines the MIDI channel by its `c` nibble, and defines how many CCs should be associated with the channel via `m`:

-   - 0 means no changes in the current config;
+   - 0 means no changes in the current CC config;

    - 1 selects the 'single' CC mode with the following single **X**`xx` command defining the MIDI CC number;

    - 2-7 selects the 'scaled' CC mode, and the following `m` **X**`xx` commands define the MIDI CC numbers to associate with the numbers in the high nibble of the **X**`xx` command.

  - the next 0-7 **X**`cc` commands define MIDI CC numbers to use (depends on the mode, see above);

  - the last **X**`vv` command defines the default velocity of every note on this Gameboy channel.

 ## Schematics